-Beautiful Bookstores: Cărturești Carusel in Bucharest Romania – After seeing Cărturești Carusel appear on Instagram feed over and over again, I vowed that one day I’d see this iconic and famous bookstore for myself.
-So when I headed to Bucharest for one warm weekend last fall (my first time ever in Romania), I made sure it was one of my very first stops.
+After seeing Cărturești Carusel appear on my Instagram feed over and over again, I vowed that one day I’d see this iconic and famous bookstore for myself.
+So when I headed to Bucharest one warm autumnal weekend (my first time ever in Romania), I made sure it was one of my very first stops.

 From the outside, it doesn’t look like much but once you enter the building, you can’t help but gasp in delight and smile, as you take in the wonder that is Cărturești Carusel.